anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ```

 ## Second run - success!
-Now that the user has been topped up lets run the echo script again, this time it should be successful.
+Now that the user has been topped up let's run the echo script again, this time it should be successful.
 After running the script and getting a successful result, we'll open the script and walk through it line by line, explaining what any.sender is doing and how to communicate with it.

 ```
 node ./echoRecipe.js --jsonRpc=<value> --privKey=<value> --msg=<value>